NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_ARCHIVE_ROADMAP.md

 - The core web service application [2] will be installed to run within a suitable software deployment framework (a Docker Compose managed set of Docker containers) hosted on an AWS EC2 instance, running a common flavor (i.e. Ubuntu) of the Linux operating system.

 - **Web Services Specification:** a current release of the OpenAPI 3 web services specification standard is being used to specify the web services application programming interface (API) of the Archive.
 [OpenAPI Tools code generation](https://github.com/openapitools/openapi-generator-cli) is used to convert the API into stub server code for elaboration.
-This tool is wrapped in a pair of (bash) shell scripts, run to further automate and parameterize the server code generation process.
+This tool is wrapped in a pair of (bash) shell scripts - a custom script [generate-kge-server.sh](../scripts/generate-kge-server.sh), calling a locally mirrored copy of the [OpenAPI Generator Script](../scripts/openapi-generator-cli.sh) - that are executed to further automate and parameterize the server code generation process.

 - **Primary implementation language:** for Archive software components will be a recent release (3.9++) of Python.
 Related off-the-shelf standards and libraries are being used to develop the required components: